How to Use Meditation for Anxiety and Panic Attacks

 - Be patient with yourself.
 Meditation for anxiety, panic attacks and stress is about the long run, not quick fixes.

 - Drop the “shoulds” and harsh expectations you have for yourself.
 A big part of meditation is letting thoughts come and go without judging them.
 Avoid judging yourself and how you’re meditating.

 - Sit in a comfortable position.
 You don’t have to be cross-legged on the floor.
 Lying down is okay, too, but it often causes people to fall asleep.

 - Pay attention to your breath, keeping it deep and slow.
 Breathe in through your nose and out through your mouth.

 - Find a place that is quiet and a time when you won’t be disrupted.
 Keep your phone out of your meditation space.

 - When you notice anxious thoughts, worries, and strong emotions, just let them be.
 Meditation isn’t about banishing your thoughts but is about distancing yourself from them.

-- Ritualize your mediation practice.
+- Ritualize your meditation practice.
 Do it as many days each week as is reasonable for you, find a consistent time, and make your space pleasant.